On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Preliminaries

-Let $o \in X$ be the unique singular point of $X$.
-Then, in contrast to the case of Atiyah flops or Mukai flops, two fibers $\phi^{-1}(o) = \LGr$ and $\phi'^{-1}(o) = \PP$ are not isomorphic to each other.
-Since this interesting flop was first provided by Abuaf, we call this flop \textit{Abuaf flop}.
+The affine variety $X$ has a unique singular point $o \in X$.
+In contrast to the case of the Atiyah flop or the Mukai flop, two fibers $\phi^{-1}(o) = \LGr$ and $\phi'^{-1}(o) = \PP$ are not isomorphic to each other.
+Since this interesting flop was first provided by Abuaf, we call this flop the \textit{Abuaf flop}.